Model Based Systems Engineering - why it's relevant for modern teams

 Once processes are streamlined, cloud platforms can take your MBSE adoption to the next level.
 These platforms simplify the setup process, enabling teams to start modeling in just a few days.

-For example, tools like CAD Rooms integrate MBSE capabilities with Cloud PDM and PLM functionality.
+For example, tools like CAD ROOMS integrate MBSE capabilities with Cloud PDM and PLM functionality.
 This setup allows teams to manage system models alongside CAD files, bills of materials (BOMs), and requirements in a single, unified environment.
 By breaking down data silos, these platforms ensure that system models are no longer isolated from detailed design files.

 Cloud platforms also shine when it comes to real-time collaboration.
 Distributed teams can work on system models simultaneously, with automatic updates keeping everyone on the same page.
 This transforms MBSE from a static documentation tool into a dynamic collaboration platform that supports fast-paced development projects.